 A governance team is evaluating the current array of campus IT policies, what functions they serve, their effectiveness, gaps, and need for updates and process improvement.
 More info to be made available later in 2017.

-IT Projects have a limited-term duration and can vary in scope and campus reach.
+IT Projects are high-impact, have a limited-term duration and can vary in scope and campus reach.
 All projects, regardless of size, are undertaken in support of delivering on the 2015-2019 Campus Strategic Framework, thereby furthering our mission of Teaching, Research and Outreach.
 Projects have unique goals and objectives, typically to bring about beneficial change or added value.

 This project will identify issues related to IT titling and compensation on the UW-Madison campus.
 While it is being done in preparation for the joint UW System/UW-Madison Title and Total Compensation Study, there are likely to be issues not dependent on the study which the project will convey to the appropriate stakeholders.